 7. Meetings with high school students will include their neighborhood counselor (in most cases) and will result in the completion of a High School Course form.
 It will outline what classes (if any, up to 2 for full allotment, 3 for 75% allotment) your student will take at their neighborhood high school and the courses being taken through HomeBRIDGE.
 Once we have that form your allotment funds are available for use.

 8. Your job as parents is to support your student and be mindful of deadlines for submitting quarterly reports, grades and progress reports and reimbursements.
-In addition, staying up on HomeBRIDGE news through our bi-monthly newsletters is also a helpful and aids in alleviating confusion about HomeBRIDGE happenings and deadlines.
+In addition, staying up on HomeBRIDGE news through our weekly newsletters is also helpful and aids in alleviating confusion about HomeBRIDGE happenings and deadlines.